nochadisfaction/pixel/.github/instructions/process-task-list.instructions.md

 3. Add newly discovered tasks.
 4. Keep "Relevant Files" accurate and up to date.
 5. Before starting work, check which sub‑task is next.
-6. After implementing a sub‑task, update the file and run `./scripts/ollama-checkin.sh` with a clear task summary.
+6. After implementing a sub‑task, update the file and run `node scripts/ollama-checkin.mjs` with a clear task summary.
 7. Wait for script approval (exit code 0) before proceeding to the next sub-task.